DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 If you are lucky enough to find yourself in this place, congratulations, you just found &#39;the zone&#39; which is this amazing enviroment when you are single minded and 100% focused learning (which is the best way to learn)

+Whenever you find yourself with this headspace, dont stop!
+Fololow it as long as your brain allows it, and don&#39;t stop for anything (namely social events, eat or sleep).
+This &#39;zone&#39; is a magical place to be , so learn to recognize when you are inside it and explore it as much as you can.

 ## How to get a job

+One of my objectives with his book is to help you to find a great job, one that you will love to go everyday, one where you are in a steep learning curve and one that aligns what you passionate about with what your employeer is happy to pay for.

+It is very important to realise that if you are in an job (or school) where your learning curve is not off-the-charts, you are short-changing your life and your career.
+Nobody cares as much about your carer as you do, and you are the only one that has full control over your attitude to learning.
+You can chose everyday on how engaged and receptive you are to learn and to help others to help you learn.
+It is not exaggeration to say that you decide your future&#39;s direction and path with every decision that you make everyday.

-One of my objectives with his book is to help you to find a job.
-There is a lot of competition out there and if you look at what is coming next (namely AI and the next billion of internet users), you need to maximise your changes
+There is a lot of competition out there and if you look at what is coming next (namely AI and the next billion of internet users), you need to maximise your changes and opportunities.

 I really like the Gen Z realization that a job is something that should be rewarding and not just a way to make money.
 After all the best job is when you are paid to do something that you would do for free.
 Although I am very fortunate to be in that situation, where I love my job and what I do every day, that didn&#39;t happened by accident.
 I made a number of key decisions in my life (some with very short-term negative implications) that allowed me to align what I love to do with what the market wants to pay.